The College of Liberal Arts and Sciences policies

 • Anyone with a good faith basis for believing that a student has engaged in academic dishonesty may report the alleged violation to the instructor or academic integrity officer for the college or school in which the academic dishonesty occurred.

-• If the instructor or academic integrity officer concludes that there is a sufficient basis to believe the student engaged in academic dishonesty, the instructor or the academic integrity officer will notify the student of the alleged violation and initiate the investigative process.
+• If the instructor or academic integrity officer concludes that there is a sufficient basis to believe the student engaged in academic dishonesty, the instructor or the academic integrity officer notifies the student of the alleged violation and initiates the investigative process.

-• Before concluding the investigation, the instructor or academic integrity officer will provide the student a summary of the information gathered.
-The student has five business days after the notice was sent to respond to the allegation.
+• Before concluding the investigation, the instructor or academic integrity officer provides the student a summary of the information gathered.
+The student has five business days after the notice is sent to respond to the allegation.

 • At any point in the process, the student can contact the academic integrity officer to seek consultation or clarification.